0x92/G.A.T.E-Research/README.md

 # What is GATE? #

 GATE = Gifted and Talented Education, it's a part of the American system.
 Basically kids are put through a screening test around grade 3-4 and some are selected by the results of the test to go into separate classes, sometimes separate schools for a day or so each week.
 Here they are given the most advanced memes the state has in order to ensure they follow the rest of the cattle, or better yet, become the left wing memes and get handed the keys to the gate.

+There seems to have been two categories of G.A.T.E Students.
+Category 1 was kids that after the G.A.T.E program seemed to have been 'selected'. these kids seemed to have been groomed for specific classes and all pursied advanced stem degrees or political degrees, these kids also seem to have been helped along towards that end.
+Category 2 are kids who 'didnt get selected'.
+They found themselves in poisitions where their education was sabotaged from middle school on, refused entry into honors roll and other things that would make children that would otherwise be high achievers give up and become massive underachievers.
+People from the chans are category 2.

 ![Screenshot](images/wig.png)